numpy/numpy/doc/source/index.rst

     Getting Started
     ^^^^^^^^^^^^^^^

-    The user guide provides in-depth information on the key concepts of NumPy with useful background information and explanation.
+    New to NumPy?
+Check out the Absolute Beginner's Guide.
+It contains an introduction to NumPy's main concepts and links to additional tutorials.

-    .. link-button:: getting_started
+    .. link-button:: ../source/user/absolute_beginners
         :type: ref
         :text:
         :classes: stretched-link